Ukraine's president indirectly confirms daring military incursion onto Russian soil

 KYIV, Ukraine — (AP) — Days after Ukraine began a surprise military incursion into Russia's Kursk border region, Zelenskyy broke the government's silence on it late Saturday by indirectly acknowledging ongoing military actions to "push the war out into the aggressor's territory" in his nightly address.

-Overnight into Sunday, a Russian drone and missile barrage on Kyiv killed two people including a 4-year-old boy, while in Russia, Kursk's regional governor said 13 people were wounded when a Ukrainian missile shot down by Russian air defenses fell on a residential building.
+Overnight into Sunday, a Russian drone and missile barrage on Kyiv killed two people including a 4-year-old boy.
+In Russia, Kursk's regional governor said that a Ukrainian missile shot down by Russian air defenses fell on a residential building, wounding 13 people.

+Russia attacked Ukraine with four ballistic missiles and 57 Shahed drones, Ukraine's Air Force said.
+Air defenses shot down 53 drones.

 The bodies of a 35-year old man and his son were found under rubble after fragments of missiles fell on a residential area in Kyiv’s suburban Brovary district, according to Ukraine’s State Emergency Service on Sunday.
 Another three people in the district were also injured in the attack.